Research

 In the summer of 2023, I started working with deep, wide field Subaru data of M82 and NGC 3077.
 These two galaxies, also in the M81 group, are known to be interacting with M81 itself.
 However, we do now know the star formation or dynamical histories of these two galaxies, making the nature of their outskirts as well as their evolutionary paths a mystery.
 Through analyzing the end of star formation and global metallicity of these faint structures around these galaxies, I found that M82 accreted a SMC-sized satellite about 6 Gyr ago, and that NGC 3077's progenitor posessed strong population gradients in its outskirts before being tidally disrupted by M81.
 With this information, we were ultimately able to constrain the past, present, and future merger/interaction history of the three most massive galaxies in the M81 group.
 This work has been published in the Astrophysical Journal; the link can be found on my CV.

-Star Formation Regulation in AGN and Non-AGN Sipral Galaxies
+Star Formation Regulation in AGN and Non-AGN Spiral Galaxies

 During May of 2023, I had the privlidge of living at Kitt Peak National Observatory as part of a unique class offered at UMich.
-Part of this class was a self directed research project, in which pairs of students picked what to observe, wrote a proposal for telescope time, performed observations, and analyzed and presented the results.
-My partner and I chose to compare the stellar mass fractions of nearby AGN and non-AGN spirals, to see if we could detect a difference in stellar mass between these two populations.
+Part of this class was a self directed research project, in which pairs of students picked what to observe, wrote a proposal for telescope time, performed observations using the two telescopes at MDM, and analyzed and presented the results.
+My partner and I chose to compare the stellar mass fractions of nearby AGN and non-AGN spirals, to see if we could detect a difference in stellar mass between these two populations and/or reproduce the theoretical stellar mass/halo mass relation.
 We were able to reproduce the theoretical predictions of stellar mass fractions for galaxies in the mass range we observed, but could not detect a difference between the AGN and non-AGN galaxies.
 A link to the poster we made for this project can be found on my Presentations page.

-F8D1 holds a special place in my heart, as it is the galaxy that led to my passion for learning about galactic interactions and mergers.
+F8D1 holds a special place in my heart, as it is the galaxy that led to my passion for learning about galactic interactions and mergers, as well as resolved stellar populations.
 This galaxy is an Ultra-Diffuse Galaxy (UDG) at the outskirts of the M81 group, and exhibits an intersting set of characteristics.
-UDGs generally are thought to have little to no recent star formation, I have found evidence that this galaxy had a burst of star formation roughly 2 Gyr ago, corresponding to its most recent pericentric passage around its host.
-This is currently being incorperated into a paper led by Dr. Adam Smercina, a postdoctoral researcher at the University of Washington.
+UDGs generally are thought to have little to no recent star formation, I have found evidence that this galaxy had a burst of star formation in both its tidal tails and central concentration roughly 2 Gyr ago, corresponding to its most recent pericentric passage around its host.
+This is currently being incorperated into a paper led by Dr. Adam Smercina, a Hubble Fellow at STScI.
 Various posters, presentations, and talks that I have given on this galaxy can be found on my Presentations page.
+A publication has been submitted and can be found on the arxiv.